neilpa/swift-libedit/README.md

 swift-libedit
 =============

-Basic swift command line app that links libedit
+Example swift command line app that shows how to link libedit for better line editing and command history.